yarrick/iodine/README.md

 ### MISC.
 INFO

 #### IPv6
-At the moment the iodined server only supports IPv4.
 The data inside the tunnel is IPv4 only.

+The server listens to both IPv4 and IPv6 for incoming requests.
+Raw mode currently only works for IPv4, or can use IPv4 from IPv6 login if -n option is used.

 The client can use IPv4 or IPv6 nameservers to connect to iodined.
 The relay nameservers will translate between protocols automatically if needed.
 Use options `-4` or `-6` to force the client to use a specific IP version for its DNS queries.
-The client has to force IPv4 if it has dual-stack connectivity and the hostname handling the tunnel domain has both `A` and `AAAA` records.

 #### Routing
 It is possible to route all traffic through the DNS tunnel.
 To do this, first